oopsmonk/documentation/hornet/1.0/contribute.md

 By sharing your knowledge with others, you can provide a lot of value to the community and maybe inspire someone else to learn and contribute.

-Take a look at what discussions are going on in the #iri-discussion channel on [Discord](https://discord.iota.org).
+Take a look at what discussions are going on in the #hornet channel on [Discord](https://discord.iota.org).

 Thanks :heart: